canoespinoza/make-cool-beats/README.md

 # make cool beats
-Mobile-first drumpad MAKING COOL BEATS!
+Mobile-first drumpad for MAKING COOL BEATS!

 ## technologies
 - Howler.js
 - CSS Grid

 ### have some fun!
-available for use at [makecoolbeats.com](www.makecoolbeats.com)
+available for use at makecoolbeats.com

 I will be continuously adding new drum packs!
 Shoutout to Cymatics for the :fire: samples!